oshriagronov/Brick-Breaker-Game/README.md

 * [Contact](#contact)

 ## General info
-- You start the game with 3 life point(it's changeable in the code, hearts as life point❤️) and evey brick you break you get a 100 points(it's changeable in the code)💯.
+- You start the game with 3 life point(it's changeable in the code, hearts as life point❤️)
+- Evey brick you break you get a 100 points(it's changeable in the code)💯.
+- The number of bricks depends on screen resolution(the higher the resolution the more bricks will be).

 ## Technologies
 Project is created with: